First look at development with DocDigitizer WorldObjects

 Step 7 - Changing language dialect

-In this example in "Japanese" (JP) there is only have values for properties "Language" & "Country"
+In this example, in “Japanese” (JP) there are only values for properties “Language” & “Country”

-For this reason, the values for "Sex" & "FamilyMember" appears in" English".
+For this reason, the values for “Sex” & “FamilyMember” appears in ”English."
+In “Portuguese” (PT), values for all the properties exist.